 This is where an influencer audit comes in handy.

 To put it simply, influencer audits help you avoid regret.
 They set you up for success by weeding out the wrong influencers, and helping you feel confident that you’ve found the right ones.
 Audits reveal how influential an influencer is, and in what verticals, for what audiences, and where.
-Most importantly, an audit will tell you how much you should be paying each influencer, based on what they’re really worth.
+Most importantly, an audit will tell you how much you should be paying each content creator, based on what they’re really worth.

 With this information in hand, you can accurately assess whether an influencer is the right fit for your brand, establish reasonable rates, and enjoy a successful campaign.